UncleLeeee/basicAlgorithm/README.md

-basicAlgorithm
+Basic Algorithms
 ==============

-implement some basic algorithms
+implement some basic algorithms for contest purpose.